Call us at

 Tailored Therapy Plans for SPD Kids

-Therapy interventions aim to improve sensory processing, self-regulation, and motor skills, enhancing the child’s ability to engage in daily activities, improve social interactions, and regulate sensory responses.
+Therapy by integrating sensory integration techniques aims to improve sensory processing, self-regulation, and motor skills, enhancing the child’s ability to engage in daily activities, improve social interactions, and regulate sensory responses.
 This is achieved through a variety of sensory-based activities that not only provide a rich sensory experience but promote skill development and learning.

 Environmental modifications, another aspect of customized therapy plans, help create supportive surroundings for SPD children.
 In addition, sensory diet strategies, which involve a series of planned, structured activities scheduled throughout the day, aid in maintaining an ideal level of arousal and sensory integration.